Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Some programming languages allow procedures and functions to be nested within each other.
+<span class="ques"></span> Some programming languages allow procedures and functions to be nested within each other.
 Does C allow function definitions to be nested?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: No. C does not permit the definition of one function to appear in the body of another.
+<span class="ans"></span> No. C does not permit the definition of one function to appear in the body of another.
 Among other things, this restriction simplifies the compiler.

 </div>
 <!-- END: div -->